-The Governance Director maintains a register of financial and personal interests of the Council Board Members and some senior staff having responsibility for significant budgets.
+The Director of Governance maintains a register of financial and personal interests of the Council Board Members and some senior staff having responsibility for significant budgets.
 The register is available for inspection at the above address.

-All Council Members are able to take professional advice in furtherance of their duties at the UCP's expense, and have access to the Governance Director, who is responsible to the Council for ensuring that all applicable procedures and regulations are complied with.
-UCP procures Governance Services from its parent organisation, IEG.
-The appointment, evaluation and removal of the Governance Director are matters for the IEG Corporation as a whole.
+All Council Members are able to take professional advice in furtherance of their duties at the UCP's expense, and have access to the Director of Governance, who is responsible to the Council for ensuring that all applicable procedures and regulations are complied with.
+UCP procures Governance Services from it's parent organisation, IEG.
+The appointment, evaluation and removal of the Director of Governance are matters for the IEG Corporation as a whole.
 The Chair of the UCP Council is also a member of the IEG Corporation.